-Authors Scottish Health Council Title Participation Toolkit Available at https://www.hisengage.scot/equipping-professionals/participation- toolkit/ their own care and in IHS staff to involve patients, carers and members of the public in the design and delivery of local services.
-It offers a number of along with some more recently developed approaches.
+This toolkit supports NHS staff to involve patients, carers and members of the public in their own care and in the design and delivery of local services.
+It offers a number of tried and tested tools along with some more recently developed approaches.